katcipis/sophia/notes/books/soul-new-machine.md

 because they were not well paid and they didn't even got stock options, it was all for the possibility of getting a machine out of the door, a machine with your name on it, and not any machine a good machine.

+Lots of awesome stuff happened, like the engineer who built a full simulator of the machine in two months just because they really needed it and he had no idea that it was an impossible task, no one believed that it could be done on that time frame, but he did not know that so in the end he did it.

+There is also some very interesting debugging stories, like one that involved hardware interruptions and crossing memory boundaries, which seemed like something really complex that involved the whole machine and in the end it was just a memory board missing in the machine, the memory boundary that was crossed ended up in memory that would be on a different memory board but no one noticed the missing board and the error was really vague.

 And in the end they were pretty happy with the final result, even though in the start everyone seemed to think on the project as a kludge.
 Even if